Today, you will be learning something very simple but handy; we will cover writing and cutting with your Cricut machine in one single step.

 And just so you know, I also have a library full of free SVG files and Printables for all my subscribers, a.k.a Daydreamers.
 You can see a preview right here or get access by filling out this form.

 Now let’s see drawing works with text because it is slightly different!

 Write vs Draw Text in Cricut Design Space

-- Change Linetype for Drawing
+- Change “Operation.”

-- Use a Font that has a Writing font style
+- Use a Font that has a writing font style

-However, there’s a bright light at the end of the tunnel
+However, there’s a bright light at the end of the tunnel!

-Something that I noticed is that they do give you a couple of fonts for free with your machine.
-To find them, select on your text, then click on font and filter them by selecting My Fonts + Writing.
+I noticed that they give you a couple of fonts for free with your machine.
+To find them, select your text, then click “Font” and filter them by selecting “My Fonts”+ “Writing.”

-Cutting and Writing Maker vs Explore
+Cutting and Writing Maker, Explore and Joy

 Type of Projects you Can use Cut and Draw